Newfoundland and Labrador

 No. A checklist is recommended, but it is not mandatory.

 The amount of security deposit allowable depends on the term of the tenancy.
-For monthly or term tenancies: 3/4 of the first month's rent; weekly tenancy: no more than the amount of the rent payable for the first 2 weeks.
+For monthly or term tenancies: 3/4 of the first month's rent; for weekly tenancies: no more than the amount of the rent payable for the first 2 weeks.

 Landlords must request a security deposit before the tenant moves in and deposit it in a trust account within 2 days of receiving the deposit.
 The security deposit must be refunded to the tenant within 15 days of moving out or the landlord may apply to Service NL to keep some or all of the deposit.
 If there is a dispute over the deposit refund, either the landlord or the tenant may apply to the Residential Tenancies Section for the security deposit.
 The interest rate on the security deposit is calculated as simple interest, not compounded.
 The landlord must pay the interest once the tenant moves out.
 The interest rates are set each year in December.